material-components/material-components-ios/components/Tabs/README.md

 ### Importing

-To use the tab bar in your code, import the MaterialTabs component.
+To use the tab bar in your code, import the MaterialTabs umbrella header (Objective-C) or MaterialComponents module (Swift).

 <!--<div class="material-code-render" markdown="1">-->
 #### Objective-C